fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

 The song name detection is quite simple, for better naming extract the files from the preprocessing algorithm (not implemented)

-## map prediction is in progress
+## Automapper is finally there.
+Have fun!
-but several AI methods I tried couldn't reach the performance of a human mapper
+Official online deployment planned for end of March-April